AMR Reports USD$238 Million Q3 Loss

 The pilots union has said it called no work slowdown against the airline.
 It has taken a strike vote among its members but has not yet disclosed the results.

 Separately, American said on Wednesday it plans to hire more than 1,500 flight attendants over the next year.
-It cited a big response to a recent voluntary program in which more than 2,250 flight attendants opted to leave the company.
+It cited a big response to a recent voluntary programme in which more than 2,250 flight attendants opted to leave the company.